Desperation at Kabul airport shows Afghans don't believe Taliban's claims, former CIA officer says

 Chaotic scenes from the Kabul airport show that Afghans, desperate to flee the country, don't believe the Taliban's softer tone or promises to maintain women's rights, a former CIA intelligence officer told Fox News in an exclusive interview.

-Shannon Spann, the widow of a fellow CIA officer who was killed in combat in Afghanistan soon after the 9/11 terrorist attacks, also reflected on children and women she met in the Middle Eastern nation during the U.S.' intervention and what their lives will look like with the Taliban back in power.
+Shannon Spann, the widow of a fellow CIA officer who was the first American service member to be killed in combat in Afghanistan soon after the 9/11 terrorist attacks, also reflected on children and women she met in the Middle Eastern nation during the U.S.' intervention and what their lives will look like with the Taliban back in power.

 "You don’t have to look further than the airport in Kabul to see that local Afghans don’t believe [the Taliban's] story of ‘we’re going to be peaceful, we’re not going to do reprisals, we’re going to invite participation from women,'" Spann told Fox News.
 "People literally clinging to the landing gear of aircraft to try to get away from the story that they know is about to be written."